 - Cut your tissue paper into a flower shape.
 I used multiple layers for each egg.

-- Break the egg into 2 pieces if it has a connector, and thread the bottom piece onto the pipe cleaner.
+- Break the egg into 2 pieces if it has a connector, then thread the bottom piece onto the pipe cleaner.

-- Add the tissue paper by making a small hole int the middle and threading it on.
+- Add the tissue paper by making a small hole in the middle and threading it on.

 - Add the top piece.